 At the very last step, the hero can finally live freely.
 By accepting the quest, completing the task, escaping danger and evolving to be a better person, they’ve earned a period of peace and rest.

-The Pirates of the Caribbean: The Curse of the Black Pearl ends with hero Will Turner getting to live happily ever after with his true love, Elizabeth Swan.
-After defeating Captain Barbossa, he deserves such a reward.
+At the end of The Pirates of the Caribbean: The Curse of the Black Pearl, Will Turner is left to live happily ever after with his true love Elizabeth Swan after having defeated Captain Barbossa and his cursed crew.